lapraskwan/Ultimate-Tic-Tac-Toe/README.md

 ## TO DO
 1. Give heuristics to avoid instant loss
-2. Keep simulating when opponent is making move
+2. Keep simulating when opponent is making move(?)
 3. Try to make it run faster
 4. Try out pygame to create a GUI